apache/airflow/docs/apache-airflow/public-airflow-interface.rst

 Task Instance Keys
 ------------------

-Task instance keys are unique identifiers of task instances in a DAG (in a DAG Run).
+Task instance keys are unique identifiers of task instances in a Dag (in a Dag Run).
 A key is a tuple that consists of ``dag_id``, ``task_id``, ``run_id``, ``try_number``, and ``map_index``.
 The key of a task instance can be retrieved via :meth:`~airflow.models.taskinstance.TaskInstance.key`.